Which is better: a time and materials, cost-plus, or fixed price contract?

 The advantages of a Fixed Cost model are primarily:

-1. Cost certainty: No surprises here—you'll know exactly how much your kitchen or bathroom remodel in Portsmouth, NH, will cost before the project starts.
+1. Cost certainty: No surprises here—you'll know exactly how much your kitchen or bathroom remodel will cost before the project starts.

-2. Focus on the big picture: You can focus on the overall value of the project without worrying about hourly rates or material costs.
+2. Focus on the big picture: You can focus on the overall value of the project without worrying about hourly rates or material markups.

 3. Less risk: Since the contractor bears the cost risk, you’re protected from unexpected expenses.

-With a fixed cost agreement, the contractor bears the risks associated with cost.
+With a Fixed Cost agreement, the contractor bears the risks associated with cost.
 The contractor agrees to do a specified scope of work for a specified dollar amount.
-If the work takes longer than he expected, he will have to pay for it, not you, the homeowner.
+If the work takes longer than expected, he will have to pay for it, not you, the homeowner.

-A Fixed Cost agreement helps a homeowner focus on the big picture, and the value the project will bring them, instead of worrying if the workers are going to be efficient, or if the material costs are on budget.
+A fixed price agreement helps a homeowner focus on the big picture, and the value the project will bring them, instead of worrying if the workers are going to be efficient, or if the material costs are on budget.

 Because the scope of work is defined, and the cost is guaranteed, there is much less risk of surprises.
 Sometimes things happen, like unforeseen problems that need to be addressed, or changes the homeowner makes to the scope of work.
 But, with a Fixed Cost contract, these changes are addressed at the time they come up, and the cost of these changes are disclosed so that at the end of the project, there are no surprises.
 The final bill is exactly what the client expected.